avi-jit/avi-jit.github.io/index.md

 # **[Home](https://avi-jit.github.io/)** | [Work](https://avi-jit.github.io/work) | [Fun](https://avi-jit.github.io/fun)

-I'm Avijit (or **Avi**), a 5th year Master's + Bachelor's (Integrated Dual Degree) student of Computer Science and Engineering at Indian Institute of Technology **(IIT BHU) Varanasi**.
-I'm currently pursuing my Master's thesis under [Dr. Anil K Singh](http://anilkumarsingh.me/).
+I'm Avijit (or **Avi**), an incoming PhD student at USC / University of Southern California (Department of Computer Science at the USC Viterbi School of Engineering).
+Previously, I completed my Bachelors and Masters of Technology in Computer Science at the Indian Institute of Technology (IIT BHU) Varanasi.
 I'm interested in challenging projects and love to collaborate with people who can keep up with my enthusiasm for work!

-You may contact me at:   `avijit.thawani.cse14@iitbhu.ac.in`
+You may contact me at:   `thawani@usc.edu`

 Here are a few other pointers to knowing me:
 - [Medium](https://medium.com/@avijitthawani)